wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/task_dependencies.md

 #### Practice Questions

-**[A.2.p3.6]** Setting the "analyze" task's work to 10 GFlop, does it matter which paths are prioritized  when  executing the program on  2 cores?
+**[A.2.p3.6]** Setting the "analyze" task's work to 10 Gflop, does it matter which paths are prioritized  when  executing the program on  2 cores?
 If so, which ones should
 be prioritized?
 Can you venture an explanation?